numpy/numpy/doc/source/reference/arrays.dtypes.rst

 .. admonition:: Example

-   A record data type containing a 16-character string (in field 'name') and a sub-array of two 64-bit floating-point number (in field 'grades'):
+   A structured data type containing a 16-character string (in field 'name') and a sub-array of two 64-bit floating-point number (in field 'grades'):

    >>> dt = np.dtype([('name', np.str_, 16), ('grades', np.float64, (2,))])